amber-h/amber-h.github.io/source/_posts/climbing-mt-whitney.md

   <img src="/images/whitney/glissade.jpg" alt="Drawing" style="width: 100%;"/>
         *Glissading down the chute on the way back.
 A 10 minute trip down this portion of the trail vs roughly 2 hours on the way up*

   Something I really appreciated about doing this hike in May is that there was essentially no one else on the mountain (until the last few miles).
-There was total maybe 20 - 30 people spread out on the mountain vs 160 in the summer.
-Less crowds just comes at the cost of more unpredictable, colder weather and a bit more of a technical route in the snow.
+I saw a total of maybe 30 people along the trail vs 160 in the summer.
+The lighter crowds in May come at the cost of more unpredictable, colder weather and a bit more of a technical route in the snow.
 Overall amazing hike and experience in the mountains.